arexbold/TripleBondChallenge/README.md

 **PLEASE NOTE THAT I HAVEN'T LISTED EVERYTHING IN THIS CHALLENGE YET SO HONESTLY JUST WAIT UNTIL I MAKE AN OFFICIAL ANNOUNCEMENT THAT IT'S DONE.
 I JUST RUSHED TO GET THIS STUFF UP LOL**

+**THIS CHALLENGE IS NOT PUBLIC TO USE YET SINCE I'M MAKING THE TWEAKS BEFORE IT SO PLEASE BE PATIENT**

 The greatest thing about this challenge is that it will open up the door to SO MANY more strategies to work with including being able to use moves like U-Turn or even use mons like Shedenja when you normally couldn't use in single mon challenges.

 ## Core Rules